Nisserino/slutuppgift/README.md

 ---
 Make sure you have python installed as well as pandas
 Clone this repository, and you're done!
->Note: If you're not running unix, there might be a problem with saving anything, which sadly makes the game unplayable.

 ## How to run
 ---
 Go to the folder you downloaded the game to in your terminal or IDE